ArcadeHustle/RingEdge_NoKey_softmod/README.md

 ```
 http://d4.princess.ne.jp/diary/20157.html
 ```
 "See someone abroad who said that the contents of the hard disk partition can be decrypted by hot plugging, but it is too risky to do this.
-I wonder if there is a great god who has studied this problem here?"<br>
+I wonder if there is a great god who has studied this problem here?"
-"Encrypted, I am afraid it is not so easy to unlock"<br>
-"But even if you extract it, you still have to modify the exe"<br>
+"Encrypted, I am afraid it is not so easy to unlock" "But even if you extract it, you still have to modify the exe"
 ```
 https://club.tgfcer.com/thread-7148133-1-1.html